Straight to the content

 • Medical peels: to cleanse clogged hair follicles and smooth the skin

-• Skin care advice: tailored to your skin type, for home use
+• Advice on skincare: tailored to your skin type, for home use

 When should you seek help?

-Do you often suffer from these complaints, does the skin remain red or do dark spots or scars appear?
+Do you often suffer from these symptoms, does your skin remain red, or do dark spots or scars develop?
 Then it is wise to seek professional help.
-Together we look for the best solution for your skin, with an approach that works and is safe.
+Together, we will look for the best solution for your skin, with an approach that works and is safe.

 What treatments do I offer?
-Below you will find an overview of the most chosen skin therapy treatments at Medicadermis.
+Below you will find an overview of the most popular skin therapy treatments at Medicadermis.

 Are you unsure about your skin problem?
 Request a free video consultation.
-During this conversation I will give you free advice and we will see if a treatment at Medicadermis in The Hague is suitable.
+During this call, I will give you no-obligation advice and we will see if a treatment at Medikadermis in The Hague is suitable.

 Request a free consultation